NRCan/geo-deep-learning/docs/source/mode.rst

 - ``max_used_ram`` (int)
     If RAM usage of detected GPU exceeds this percentage, it will be ignored.
 - ``ras2vec`` (bool)
-    If True, a polygonized version of the inference ``.gpkg`` will be created with rasterio tools.
+    If True, a polygonized version of the inference ``.geojson`` will be created with rasterio tools.

 .. note::